-We prohibit any illegal or unfair business practices or acts intended to acquire or maintain a monopoly or injure a competitor's business.
+We prohibit any abusive or unfair acts intended to acquire or maintain a monopoly or injure a competitor's business.

 Vendor or Customer Boycotts

 Our decisions not to do business with a vendor or customer are arrived at independently of any decision or action by our competitors.
 We do not agree or discuss with our competitors arrangements to boycott other companies.